xinlin-z/ringbb/README.md

 To access ring byte buffer's capacity and size, just visit the member variable.
 Suppose `rb` is a pointer to ringbb struct (check ring_byte_buf.h), capacity is `rb->capacity`, size is `rb->size`.
+You can only read them, do not modify them in any case!!

 **Test on Linux**